pcsmomo/typescript-react-projects/README.md

    - react-17.0.2-package: https://registry.npmjs.org/react/-/react-17.0.2.tgz
 5. 10-untrusted-code-execution
    - jbook: extended from last lecture
-6. 11-display-code-editor
-   - jbook: extended from last lecture
+6. After that, all directories have jbook copied from the previous section

 # Details